svanichkin/say/README.md

 ./say "200:abcd:1234:..."
 ```

-Optionally pass the port as инлине ор separate argument, in any order:
+Optionally pass the port as a separate argument, in any order:

 ```sh
 ./say "[200:abcd:1234:...]:7777"